mia-platform/documentation/docs/fast_data/connectors/debezium_cdc.md

 Debezium CDC over Oracle Database exploits the [LogMiner](https://docs.oracle.com/en/database/oracle/oracle-database/21/sutil/oracle-logminer-utility.html) Oracle component to read and analyze the _redo_ logs (either the `archive` or the `online` logs).
 In order to allow Debezium carrying out its task the `ARCHIVELOG` feature has to be activated.

-Below is reported the instructions and references to instruct an [AWS RDS for Oracle](https://aws.amazon.com/rds/oracle/) instance to be ready for CDC operations.
+The instructions and references to instruct an [AWS RDS for Oracle](https://aws.amazon.com/rds/oracle/) instance to be ready for CDC operations are reported here below.

 #### Enable `ARCHIVELOG`